 So I finally got around to reading this book, which I had been avoiding in order not to confuse my mind whilst conducting my research on King Alfred.
 First off, let me say that it is beautifully written – I wish I could write like this.
-It is obviously thoroughly based on research and I find myself un-enthusiastic in pointing out things that I disagree with, because I know that there will be things that people disagree with in my writings.
+It is obviously thoroughly based on research and I find myself un-enthusiastic in pointing out things that I disagree with, because I know that there will be things that people disagree with in my writings (available on Amazon).
 But I hope to stick my neck out a little.

 It seems that Bernard Cornwell moved the Battle of Cynuit forward by a year or so (his Historical Note tells us that he moved the Viking leader Ubba’s death forward, which amounts to the same thing, as he died at Cynuit).
 I found this difficult because whilst reading I had to constantly remind myself that it had not happened yet.
 I also found it confusing because it moved the battle of Cynuit to the same time as the Viking attack on Exeter in 876 instead of in 878 when Alfred was on the run and ended up at Athelney, an entirely different context.

 Bernard Cornwell tells us in the Historical Note at the back of the book that he placed (following an argument put forward in a book by John Peddie) Cynuit at Cannington in Somerset.
 To me this does not seem possible as, although the precise location is not known, all of the early sources tell us that the battle took place in Devon.

 There are other little things, like Alfred’s elder brother King Æthelred’s death in 871 being moved to after the Battle of Wilton instead of after the Battle of Meretun.